-In my past destructive years I experienced a lot of hurt and shame.
-It was equally divided between being self-inflection and the hurtful actions of others.
-During this time I formed a habit of covering up the pain with my bandage – alcohol and drugs.
-It numbed the aches and pains for a time but when reality returned, the bandage slipped off again and exposed the wound of hurt.
+In my past destructive years, I experienced hurt and shame.
+It was equally divided between self-inflection and the hurtful actions of others.
+During this dark time, I formed a habit of covering up the pain with my bandage of alcohol and drugs.
+It numbed the aches and pains for a time but when reality returned, the bandage slipped off and exposed the open wound.

 This well-formed habit of using and abusing myself went on for many years because I felt trapped and didn’t know a way out.
 Each day was a challenge to keep doing the simple things in life, yet I would push ahead and do what I was taught.
 Get out of bed, take a shower, get dressed, and go out and make the best of the day.
 While taking a shower I would have the water as hot as I could tolerate because I thought it would wash my shame down the drain.
 Once out of the shower I’d dread catching a glance in the mirror of myself as I believed it never lied; mirror, mirror on the wall, you’re nothing but trash, dirty, and used, full of darkness that no one will want.
 The mirror reflected the self-hatred and the terrible acts that were carried out on me.

 My eyes would never look directly at me because the person I saw in the mirror was full of sin and unforgiveable.